Cognigy/Documentation/docs/insights/global-filters.md

 ## Snapshots

 Snapshots save the current form of your AI Agent and include Flows, Lexicons, Connections, Functions, and more.
-They serve as an immutable form of an AI Agent in Cognigy.AI.
+The Snapshots serve as an immutable form of an AI Agent in Cognigy.AI.
 For more information, read the [Snapshots](../ai/deploy/snapshots.md) documentation.

 To use the **Snapshot** filter, proceed as follows: